+Number of Plans Based on Associated Funded Ratio

 Under Act 205 as amended by Act 44, plans may be considered distressed if they are less than 90% funded.
+Plans that are at least 100% funded are in a surplus.

-As of January 1, 2021, about 15% of the defined benefit plans were less than 90% funded.
-This is better than the 19% of plans as of January 1, 2017 that were less than 90% funded, but slightly worse when compared to the 14% of plans under 90% as of January 1, 2019.
+- As of January 1, 2022, nearly 13% of the defined benefit plans were less than 90% funded, less than the 15% of plans as of January 1, 2021 and less than the 14% of plans as of January 1, 2019. - As of January 1, 2022, more than 51% of the defined benefit plans were at least 100% funded which is the same as of January 1, 2021 and slightly less than 53% of plans as of January 1, 2019.

-As of January 1, 2021, 52% of the defined benefit plans were at least 100% funded which is slightly less than 53% as of January 1, 2019 and greater than 49% as of January 1, 2017.
-These overfunded plans can apply 10% of the excess assets (assets that exceed the liabilities) to reduce their Minimum Municipal Obligation (MMO).
+These surplus plans can apply 10% of the excess assets (assets that exceed the liabilities) to reduce their Minimum Municipal Obligation (MMO).
 On this basis, it is common for the number of plans that have a funded status above 100% to decline as this surplus is used to offset contributions.

-In addition to the historical funded status ranges, another important relationship to review is that of the Actuarial Value of Assets and Market Value of Assets.
-The Actuarial Value of Assets is defined as the reserves being held for all benefits of the participating employers and reflects the crediting of the Regular Interest Rate and actual cash flows without regard to the actual investment return of the System.
+In addition to the historical funded status ranges, another important relationship to review is the Actuarial Value of Assets and Market Value of Assets.
+The Actuarial Value of Assets is substantially equal to the reserves being held for all benefits of the participating employers and reflects the crediting of the Regular Interest Rate and actual cash flows without regard to the actual investment return of the System.

-The Market Value of Assets is the actual amount of money the system has as reported on the ACFR.
-The money-weighted returns net of investment expenses for the plan years ended 2019 and 2020 were 20.9% and 13.8%, respectively.
+The Market Value of Assets is the actual amount of money the system reported on the ACFR.
+The money-weighted returns net of investment expenses for the plan years ended 2020 and 2021 were 13.8% and 13.3%, respectively.
 Comparing the MVA to the AVA provides a representation of the actual System assets to the System reserve accounts, which are used to determine the AVA.
-As of January 1, 2020, the MVA was \$160 million greater than the AVA, and as of January 1, 2021, the MVA exceeded the AVA by \$339 million.
+As of January 1, 2021, the MVA was \$339 million greater than the AVA, and as of January 1, 2022, the MVA exceeded the AVA by \$599 million.

 The following table shows the historical relationship between the MVA (green bars) and the AVA (red bars) along with the ratio of the MVA to the AVA (the ratios provided for the black line and oriented with the right vertical axis) demonstrating the underlying risk of the System as addressed later in this report.
-The MVA has exceeded the AVA in only three Plan Years shown in the time period below, all of which occurred since 2018.
+The MVA has exceeded the AVA in only four Plan Years shown in the time period below, all of which occurred since 2018.